VIOLETNDOLWA/Javascript_shopping-cart/README.md

-# Javascript shopping cart using HTML, CSS and Javascript
+#Shopping cart using HTML, CSS and Javascript